symforce-org/symforce/README.md

 ## Generate runtime C++ code

-Let's look under the hood to understand how that works.
+Let's look under the hood to understand how that optimization worked.
 For each factor, SymForce introspects the form of the symbolic function, passes through symbolic inputs to build an output expression, automatically computes tangent-space jacobians of those output expressions wrt the optimized variables, and generates fast runtime code for them.

 The [`Codegen`](https://symforce-6d87c842-22de-4727-863b-e556dcc9093b.vercel.app/docs/api/symforce.codegen.codegen.html) class is the central tool for generating runtime code from symbolic expressions.
 In this case, we pass it the bearing residual function and configure it to generate C++ code:
 ```python